andrearosasco/BertQuestionGeneration/README.md

 > **WARNING**: If you resume the training from a checkpoint you should be aware that random shuffle of the data loader will be repeated as it were just initialized.
 To avoid it you can modify the seed in ```bash main.py```

 ## Config
-When you run the code all the hyperparameters are read from the file ```bash config.py```.
+When you run the code all the hyperparameters are read from the file ```config.py```.
 Ideally that should be the only file to modify to try new configuration.
-For more complex configuration tough (e.g changing the optimizer) you will have to modify ```bash main.py ``` or the model classes.
+For more complex configuration tough (e.g changing the optimizer) you will have to modify ```main.py ``` or the model classes.
 > **WARNING**: The teacher-forcing parameter is passed directly to the forward method of the Seq2Seq model so that it can easily be deactivated during evaluation (this will be fixed).
-For now you have to change the parameter where the forward method is called (i.e. train.py and eval.py)
+For now you have to change the parameter where the forward method is called (i.e. ```train.py``` and ```eval.py```)

 ## Model
 For the encoder part I use the implementation of BERT provided by HuggingFace.